apache/cordova-plugins/url-policy/README.md

     <access origin="*" />

 ### Content Security Policy
-The network whitelist is not able to filter all types of requests (e.g.
+On Android and iOS, the network whitelist is not able to filter all types of requests (e.g.
 `<video>` & WebSockets are not blocked).
-So, in addition to the whitelist, you use a [Content Security Policy](http://content-security-policy.com/) `<meta>` tag on all of your pages.
+So, in addition to the whitelist, you should use a [Content Security Policy](http://content-security-policy.com/) `<meta>` tag on all of your pages.

 On Android, support for CSP within the system webview starts with KitKat.